liferealized/node-pool-server/README.md

 Small app to sit in front of bitcoind to solo mine on.

-To run the app, first install node.js in your environment at close this repo to your server.
+To run the app, first install node.js in your environment and clone this repo to your server.
 Once completed, run:

 ``` js
   npm install